CoderDojo-Waregem/svg-tutorial/curves/examples with curves/description/description.en.md

-Now that you have mastered the basic shapes, it is time to make your own drawing.
-Find a drawing that can be composed of basic shapes.
+Now that you master basic shapes, more complex shapes and curved lines, you can draw just about anything.
+Show off your skills by conjuring your own drawing from your keyboard.
 Below we give a few possibilities.

 ### Ladybug